GPS waypoints and routes and Grid References for Round Rotherham

 Most of the files listed above give the waypoints (around 160 locations where there is a change in direction, plus the checkpoints), the route (straight lines linking the waypoints, indicating general direction to go) and the track (the route I actually followed, points at around 18 s intervals, following twists and turns).
 These files are listed in column 2, after the description.
 Column 3 excludes the routes, i.e. waypoints and track.
 Column 4 is for waypoints only, Column 5 track only

-GPS files have been updated for 2018 to show route change.
-Because of the number of alternative versions, check (a) that the creation date of the file is 2018, (b) the file is as you require (some file types correspond to different formats).
+Most GPS files have been updated for 2019 to show route/CP change, with the exception of formats no longer supported by GPSU.
+Because of the number of alternative versions, check (a) that the creation date of the file is 2019, (b) the file is as you require (some file types correspond to different formats).
 Contact me, Henry Marston, if the file is not as expected

 |Waypoints, route and track||Waypoints and track||Waypoints||Track only|